Star Trek V: The Final Frontier: Reception

 The Final Frontier received generally negative reviews from critics.
 Rob Lowing of The Sun Herald called the film "likeable but average".
 The Chicago Sun-Times Roger Ebert and The Washington Posts Rita Kempley panned the film, calling it "a mess" and "a shambles", respectively.
 The New York Times Caryn James considered the film to be disappointing to fans and non-fans alike, while Chris Hicks of the Deseret News disagreed, feeling that the film approached issues in the same vein as the television series and that fans would enjoy it.
-Ansen and Lowing considered Shatner's direction during action sequences weak with Lowing adding that the second half of the film felt directionless.
+Newsweeks David Ansen and Lowing considered Shatner's direction during action sequences weak with Lowing adding that the second half of the film felt directionless.
 Hicks wrote that the film's broad humor gave the film an inconsistent tone.
-In contrast, Chris Dafoe of the Toronto The Globe and Mail called it "the most intentionally funny" entry in the series.
+In contrast, Chris Dafoe of The Globe and Mail called it "the most intentionally funny" entry in the series.
 The Christian Science Monitors David Sterritt stated that at its best, The Final Frontier showed "flashes" of the humor that propelled The Voyage Home, and Lowing deemed Shatner's direction at its best during comedic moments.

-Critics such as Newsweeks David Ansen judged the principal characters' performances satisfactory; "these veterans know each other's moves so well they've found a neat comic shorthand that gets more laughs out of the lines than they deserve", Ansen wrote.
+Critics judged the principal characters' performances satisfactory; "these veterans know each other's moves so well they've found a neat comic shorthand that gets more laughs out of the lines than they deserve", Ansen wrote.
 Stan James of The Advertiser wrote that Warner was wasted in his role and most characters lacked any "drive and motivation".
 In comparison, Luckinbill's Sybok received praise from critics such as USA Todays Mike Clark who wrote that "he has the voice and stature of the golden screen's most scintillating intellectual villains", although he felt that he never seemed threatening or suspenseful.
-James considered Sybok the most "distinctive, compelling villain" of the series since Khan Noonien Singh in Star Trek II: The Wrath of Khan.
+James considered Sybok the most "distinctive, compelling villain" of the series since Khan Noonien Singh (Ricardo Montalbán) in Star Trek II: The Wrath of Khan.

 The special effects were generally considered poor.
 Murphy wrote that the film fell apart after the arrival at Sha Ka Ree, where the "great special effects that graced parts I through IV are nowhere to be seen".
 Ebert's review agreed saying that the visuals managed to inspire awe ever so briefly before dissolving into "an anticlimactic special effects show with a touch of The Wizard of Oz thrown in for good measure".
 Kempley wrote the Enterprises objective was "to pass through an impenetrable (Ha!) swirl of what appears to be cosmic Windex, beyond which is the planet Shockara [sic], home of God, or perhaps California shot through a purple filter".